Road & Traffic

 Marine Transport: Safety through available data

 We will focus on some of the latest hydrography and meteorology monitoring advancements in ports and fairways.
-Examples of systems with on-line measurements and forecasting to improve navigational safety and port efficiency will also be presented.
+Examples of online measurements and forecasting systems to improve navigational safety and port efficiency will also be presented.

 Aquaculture: Data-driven fish health

 As aquaculture grows, the requirements on the industry increase.
 The environmental impact should be minimized by reducing the usage of chemicals/antibiotics, feeding optimized, and the living conditions for the produced seafood good to increase the quality.
 We will present how sensors and systems from Aanderaa play an essential role in this development.

 Biological, chemical, and physical processes at the seafloor play an essential role in aquatic environments.
 This presentation will describe experiences learned from benthic chamber landers, measurements of different solutes/contaminants, manipulative injection experiments, and methods to increase the data quality.

 Research: From coastal ecology to the deep sea

 A presentation on how technology can help us understand changes and assess environmental risks in the marine environment.
 From bottom ecology and marine chemistry to autonomous vehicles and investigations in the deep sea.

 Oxygen is an essential parameter in aquatic research, monitoring, and aquaculture.
 With the introduction of oxygen optodes in 2002, the technical possibilities to measure O2 were improved.
 We will present recent findings on oxygen dynamics and how sensors should be handled to optimize data quality.
 New features like trace O2 detection and more stable foils with better pressure behavior will be presented.